masastack/MASA.Blazor/src/Docs/Masa.Blazor.Docs/wwwroot/pages/components/carousels/en-US.md

 #### Custom delimiters

-Use any available icon as your carousel¡¯s slide delimiter.
+Use any available icon as your carouselâ€™s slide delimiter.

 <masa-example file="Examples.components.carousels.CustomDelimiters"></masa-example>